SKY-AK05/Annotation_check/bottleneck.md

 #### Issue 6.2: Hidden State Reset on Tab Change
 *   **Severity:** High
 *   **Problem:** The evaluation mode is managed by a top-level radio group.
 Switching modes (e.g., from "Bounding Box" to "Polygon") completely unmounts the previous component, losing all state, including uploaded files and generated rules.
 This is confusing and frustrating.
+*   **User Impact:** A user might spend time uploading a GT file and configuring evaluation rules, only to lose all that work by accidentally clicking on a different evaluation mode.
+This is unexpected and discouraging behavior.
 *   **Solution:** Lift the core state (like `gtFileContent`, `evalSchema`, and `results`) higher up in the component tree so it is not destroyed when switching tabs.
 Alternatively, use CSS to show/hide the different page components instead of conditionally rendering them, which would preserve their state.
 *   **Improvement Metric:** Ensure zero state loss when switching between evaluation modes.